supratim94336/SparkifyCloudDataModel/README.md

 Check: https://github.com/Interana/eventsim

 ### Example Queries
-For the most popular songs over the time
+For the most popular songs over the time (considering your schema name is sparkify)
 ```
 SELECT s.title, count(*) as count
 FROM sparkify.songplays sp